MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-subscription-add-ons-for-your-app.md

 # Enable subscription add-ons for your app

 > [!IMPORTANT]
-> Currently, the ability to create subscription add-ons is only available to a set of developer accounts who are participating in an early adoption program.
+> Currently, the ability to create subscription add-ons is only available to developers who are participating in an early adoption program.
 We will make subscription add-ons available to all developer accounts in the future, and we are making this preliminary documentation available now to give developers a preview of this feature.

-If your UWP app targets Windows 10, version 1607, or later, you can offer in-app purchases of *subscription* add-ons to your customers.
+Your Universal Windows Platform (UWP) app can offer in-app purchases of *subscription* add-ons to your customers.
 You can use subscriptions to sell digital products in your app (such as app features or digital content) with automated recurring billing periods.

+> [!NOTE]
+> To enable the purchase of subscription add-ons in your app, your project must target **Windows 10 Anniversary Edition (10.0; Build 14393)** or a later release in Visual Studio (this corresponds to Windows 10, version 1607), and it must use the APIs in the **Windows.Services.Store** namespace to implement the in-app purchase experience instead of the **Windows.ApplicationModel.Store** namespace.
+For more information about the differences between these namespaces, see [In-app purchases and trials](in-app-purchases-and-trials.md).

 ## Feature highlights